Liberty Through Virtue

 Education for the Unknown

-We train students to confront problems whose solutions do not yet exist.
+We prepare students to confront problems whose solutions do not yet exist.
+The future belongs to people who can reason, persuade, lead, and adapt.

 Unconventional by Design